aahanshetye/Sign-Language-Identification/README.md

 ## Description

+This is the project created by me and my teammates for my Second Year Mini Project of Computer Engineering. <br>
-This project aims to identify different sign language gestures using a machine learning model.
+This project aims to identify different sign language gestures using a machine learning model. <br>
 The gestures identified include "Hello", "I Love You", "No", "Okay", "Please", "Thank You", and "Yes".

 ## Installation